About Dale Rogers Training Center

 When a group of parents of young children with developmental disabilities formed the Oklahoma County Council for Mentally Retarded Children in 1953, they wanted a safe and caring place for their sons and daughters.

 That same year Dale Evans Rogers, one of the most popular celebrities of her time, published Angel Unaware, an inspiring account of the life of her daughter Robin.
-The child was born with mental retardation and died just before she turned two.
+The child was born with Down syndrome and died just before she turned two.
 Yet her life, though brief, brought great joy to her family.
 For the rest of her life, Dale Rogers attributed her family’s strong values and their faith to Robin.
 Angel Unaware opened the door for changes for people with disabilities as it reached millions who admired Dale and Roy Rogers for their candor and their devotion to their daughter.
 As a tribute to Dale, the parents named the school after her.

 By 1975 the young children of the families who founded the original Council were well beyond the age for public school.
 For their sake, and for hundreds like them, the Dale Rogers School began its transition from a school to a vocational training and employment center.